 How do you mitigate strain in the heat?
 The key process in the summer months is evaporation.
 I know, you’re probably thinking how can I sweat more to keep me cool via evaporation.
 Well, it’s not all about sweating more, it’s about having a healthy method of cooling your body down, which can be achieved via proper hydration.
 When exercising in the summer months, you’re putting more stress on your body and your core temperature will be slightly higher than when training and racing in cooler months.
 Therefore, if you focus on drinking early and often when exercising, you’ll mitigate the stress you’re putting on your body, and will allow your body to properly cool via hydration.

 One important note--water alone may not always cut it.
 Water provides fluid but it doesn't have everything your body wants when it's under stress.
 Your hydration needs both carbohydrates and electrolytes during high stress environments and/or longer exercises (90+ min) to help hydrate efficiently.
-(Look for a product like Nuun Endurance that was specifically designed to achieve just that.)

 And as you know, staying hydrated during the workout alone won’t be enough.
 Going into a workout well hydrated goes a long way.
 It delays the onset of dehydration (which naturally occurs during exercise) and helps you perform better.
 Topping off your electrolyte stores the night before (or at least 1-2 hours before) exercise will help ensure you have enough electrolytes to move fluids through your body.